CogentRedTester/mpv-search-page/README.md

 Search page will read several options from script-opts when the player is lanched, the current options, and their defaults are:

-    enable_jumplist = yes   #disables the jumplist keybinds max_list = 30           #number of search results to show
+    enable_jumplist = yes   #disables the jumplist keybinds max_list = 26           #number of search results to show
     pan_speed = 100         #horizontal pixels to pan on each keypress

 In addition there are a sizeable number of options to customise the ass tags that the page uses.
 This theoretically allows you to customise the page in almost any way you like.
-There are far too many to show here, the full list is near the top of the script.
+There are far too many to show here.

+The full list of options, and their defaults are shown in [search_page.conf](search_page.conf).

 ## Future Plans